Click on the tabs below to find out more about the different aspects of the Creative Arts at College:

 - To provide opportunities for students to show their work and gain recognition for their achievements;

 - To broaden horizons by bringing artists, designers and craft workers to Elizabeth College to lead projects and show their work through an international artist in residence programme;

 - To build links with community groups including art teachers and schools, the local arts community and the creative industries across the world.

 In addition, before the school day, every break time and after school, students can be found zooming off to rehearsals, lessons and practices.
-There is a steady stream of boys looking to try out new repertoire, improve their theory, work with other musicians, mentor younger boys or ask how to extend their musical experience.
+There is a steady stream of students looking to try out new repertoire, improve their theory, work with other musicians, mentor younger boys or ask how to extend their musical experience.
 The Music Department enjoys lovely facilities, quite literally at the heart of the College campus, and the support of the College community makes all this activity possible.
 Beyond this internal support, there is an enormously valued contribution offered by, for example, the Schools’ Music Service and the Gibson Fleming Trust Scholarship programme.
 Students at the College value their music-making and the time and effort they put into musical activities does them credit.

 Academic Music Programme

 The music curriculum at Elizabeth College is underpinned by the following key principles.
 Many of these principles stem from the pedagogical philosophies and methods established by Zoltan Kodály.
 Kodály was a Hungarian composer, music educator and ethnomusicologist, whose ideas have been applied and adapted all over the world.

 - Music belongs to everyone and should be accessible by all.

 - Singing and moving is a vital foundation for music education.